 🏗 cover uvloop.

-tools for async-style coroutine concurrency
+libraries for async-style coroutine concurrency

 Modern python async-style stuff.

 tl;dr Use the event loop from tornado or pyzmq.
-These non-thread IO things are very easy and comparatively well-documented.
+These non-thread IO things are comparatively easy and well-documented.
 And they work with the new python 3 async style.
 You can use them to farm off heavy computation to other threaded nightmare hell farms or whatever, and they already work right now.

 Here are some ingredients that might make these work better: